 Figure 3.
 Proposed acquisition process.

 The proposed acquisition process is depicted in Figure 3.
-It is composed of four steps: (S1) sub-tasks definition – it splits the main task by using evenly spaced movement steps, according to the scanner operation parameters.
-The computed step movement is assumed as sub-task target; (S2) the actuator system turning on until the sub-task’s target is reached; (S3) estimation of the current system location by using sensor data fusion, evaluating locating error; (S4) correction action to move towards the target.
+It is composed of four steps: (S1) sub-task definition, which splits the main task by using evenly spaced movement steps, according to the scanner operation parameters.
+The computed step movement is assumed as a sub-task target; (S2) the actuator system is turned on until the sub-task’s target is reached; (S3) estimation of the current system location using sensor data fusion, which evaluates the locating error; (S4) corrective action to move towards the target.

-The locating method based on the SDF is the core of the proposed process: in the step 3, two different kind of sensors carry out a location measurement.
-Sensors return different values of the same quantity, due to the different accuracy and technology.
-The signal generated are fused in order to reduce the error of each single measure.
+The locating method based on the SDF is the core of the proposed process: in step 3, two different kinds of sensor carry out a location measurement.
+The sensors return different values of the same quantity due to their difference in accuracy and different technology.
+The signals generated are fused to reduce the error of each individual measurement.

-In the specific case, the device is equipped with incremental encoders, and with an ultrasonic sensor.
-Therefore, it predicts location using the odometry model and encoders’ data and then it updates the measurement fusing ultrasonic sensor’s data.
+In this specific case, the device is equipped with incremental encoders and an ultrasonic sensor.
+Therefore, it is able to predict location using the odometry model and the encoders’ data, and then it updates the measurement by fusing the ultrasonic sensor’s data.

-Odometry Model
+Odometry model

-The RE system position is represented in the global reference O0 by its central point O1 with Cartesian coordinates x1,t,y1,t at time t.
+The RE system position is represented in the global reference O0 by its central point O1 with the Cartesian coordinates x1,t,y1,t at time t.
 The local coordinates system O1 is fixed to the device.